McNamara's status for Iowa opener up in the air

 “At this point in my career, I know what I need to get done from a film standpoint,” he said.
 “The coaches have been doing a really good job getting us ready for this week.”

-Iowa returns six starters on offense.
+Iowa has six returning starters on offense.
 The defense, one of the nation’s best last season, brings back five starters.

 McNamara did not seem overly concerned with the injury.
 Playing quarterback at one of country's premier programs in Ann Arbor, where the spotlight always burns bright, he’s well-versed with keeping things in perspective.